Gwayaboy/Module2-UIAutomationTesting/README.md

   ![](https://demosta.blob.core.windows.net/images/BingLandingPage.PNG)

-  2. At the bottom right corner, right click on location pin button pointing at the location of the background image and follow the steps
+  2. At the bottom right corner, right click on location pin button pointing at the location of the background image and

        - Select the inspect item in the contextual menu
        - Locate the link that would look like: